 Course description

-The FEBT Summer School Behavioural economics focuses on the development of analytical and critical skills relevant for developing a holistic perspective on behavioural economics.
-It specialises on evaluating current trends and future prospects in the field of behavioural economics, developing a holistic perspective on evolution, cultural differences and challenges of cooperation, as well as developing basic framework for analysing behavioural mechanisms of economic decision making, while accounting for psychological and cultural aspects in this process.
+The FEBT Summer School Behavioural economics focuses on developing analytical and critical skills relevant to developing a holistic perspective on behavioral economics.
+It specializes in evaluating current trends and prospects in the field of behavioral economics, developing a holistic perspective on evolution, cultural differences, and challenges of cooperation, as well as developing a basic framework for analyzing behavioral mechanisms of economic decision-making, while accounting for psychological and cultural aspects in this process.
 The experts in the field provide the scientific and practical knowledge of theories and methods used in behavioural economics.

 Learning oututcomes